kingsdigitallab/alice-thornton/apps/zoomify/README.md

-This app allows the display of high resolution images in the text viewer.
+This app allows the display of high resolution images in the Text Viewer.

 # Usage